 I challenge you to think of those friendships or loving relationships with their other parent or grandparents as ways in which that person is receiving more love and a more fulfilling life.
 I celebrate when my children love going to their grandparents’ house because it means they love their grandparents (and their grandparents love them).
 Their love for their grandparents does not in any way diminish their love for me!

-4. Give them love when they need it (even if it’s inconvenient for you)
+4. Give them love even if it’s inconvenient to you

 Let’s be real for a second here: sometimes people need our love or attention when we’re smack in the middle of something else.
 And it’s a huge inconvenience to drop what we’re doing to give attention.